-- 3. At the Linux command line, type shutdown -h now.
-The command stops the operating system.
+- 3. At the Linux command line, type shutdown -h now. - The command stops the operating system.
 The system power turns off, the power-on light begins to slowly flash, and the system goes into a standby state. - 4.
-At the Linux command line, type shutdown -h now.
-The command stops the operating system.
-The system power turns off, the power-on light begins to slowly flash, and the system goes into a standby state. - 5.
-Record the IPL type and the IPL mode from the control panel display to help you return the system to this state when the installation or replacement procedure is completed. - 6.
-Set the power switches of any devices connected to the system to off. - 7.
+Record the IPL type and the IPL mode from the control panel display to help you return the system to this state when the installation or replacement procedure is completed. - 5.
+Set the power switches of any devices connected to the system to off. - 6.
 Unplug any power cables that are attached to the unit from electrical outlets.
 Ensure that you unplug power cables from peripheral devices, such as printers and expansion units.